dynamsoft-docs/license-server-docs/about/terms.md

 | Network | Not required | Required |
 | Usage trackable | No | Optional |
 | Hardware binding | Optional | Optional |

+## Online License

+At Dynamsoft, if a license is **License 2.0** compliant, we call it an **Online License** because it requires a network connection to the Dynamsoft license server.
+In contrast, an offline license refers to a traditional license that operates independently.

 ## Dynamsoft License Server